Cost Function and Learning Process in Machine Learning

 Cost function

 It's important to understand that our goal is to minimize this error as much as possible.
-In other words, our objective is to minimize the average error (cost function).
-Explore this blog: Loss and Cost Function in Machine Learning
+In other words, our objective is to minimize the average error, and this average error is known as the cost function in machine learning.
+We will learn details about a cost function in our later blog on Loss and Cost Functions in Machine Learning.

 Cost calculation example